nuell-ir/Db/readme.md

 ## `Csv`

-Returns the result of a given query as a CSV string.
-This drastically reduces response size, in comparison to JSON values.
+Converts the query result or an object array to a CSV string, which drastically reduces response size, in comparison to JSON values.

 For instance, let's retrieve the following data in a SQL Server table named Employees: